Third Call for Papers and Posters

 real applications using AI technology.

-- It is expected that the best papers will be reprinted in a special
+- The best papers will be reprinted in a special issue of the

 - Prizes for Best Paper in each stream and Best Poster.

 - The programme also includes tutorials and workshops to provide